Matt Waldman’s RSP Boiler Room examines a common issue with college and NFL running back development with Miami’s Mark Walton.

 Every good running back must develop craft to accompany their physical skill, or they will not become competent professionals.
 Last week, I examined brains over brawn.
 This week, it’s brains over burst.

 Miami’s Mark Walton remains the model for this examination.
 An underrated prospect to begin the 2017 season, Walton had season-ending ankle surgery, which means he’ll likely return to school.
+[Update: Walton declared for the NFL Draft in December.]
 It makes Walton a perfect back to feature in a series of videos highlighting common issues with running back development.

 Most fans and media (and even former professionals) characterize running back as a heavily instinctive position.